 If you’re applying for an account in Singapore, it is incredibly important that you have all of your documents prepared in advance.
 Don’t book flights to Singapore, only to discover that you’re missing three required documents after you arrive.

 Singapore is a tiny city-state about the size of Rhode Island.
 It only takes 1 hour to drive across the entire country.

 But that doesn’t mean you’ll have an easy time picking which bank or branch to apply with.
-Choose the wrong combination and you’ll be denied and ruin your chances of opening at that bank.
+In fact, if you choose the wrong combination and you’ll be denied and ruin your chances of opening at that bank.
 So, choose carefully and wisely.

 Certain branches might cater to certain industries, prefer certain client types, require particular minimums, or have varying degrees of openness towards non-residents.
 Knowing your bank and branch’s preferences and sensitivities beforehand is key, especially if you’re not planning to make an initial six-figure deposit.

-Banks in Singapore can be particular about their requirements.
-You must check this beforehand, especially considering the cost of travel and accommodations, assuming you are only traveling there to open an account.
+Not surprisingly, banks in Singapore can be particular about their requirements.
+So, you must check the requirements beforehand.
+This is especially true when considering the cost of travel and accommodations, assuming you are only traveling there to open an account.

-While there is a standardized process for account applications, you should still need to check with each bank to make sure that you have the correct and most up to date documentation.
-Additionally, double-check whether the bank has any special requirements for authentication or translation of the documents from your home country or the country where your business is incorporated.
+While there is a standardized process for account applications, you should still need to check with each bank to make sure that you have the correct and most up-to-date documentation.
+Also, double-check whether the bank has any special requirements for authentication or translation of the documents from your home country or the country where your business is incorporated.

 Our team has spent hundreds of hours meeting with banks, opening accounts, and collecting first-hand experiences in Singapore…